Oskis-Poskis/Modine/README.md

 # Modine
 ## This is my final high school project, a 3D engine made with OpenGL and C#
+Github seems to think its written using AMPL for some reason, oop

 ## If you wanna test it:
 You can either clone this github repository and build it,